Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

     - *Tip*: Flood the geometry with a very low value 0.1 - 0.2.

-    - *Tip*: It may be desirable to leave this map weight to 1 as a starting point and tweak some areas later on as the results of the skin simulation are seen.
+    - *Tip*: To optimize the painting of the weight, flood it to 1.0 as a starting point and tweak some areas later on as the results of the skin simulation are seen.

 - **Slide Constraints**: Weight to modulate the correction applied to the vertices to keep them at a constant distance to the reference mesh sliding along the reference surface.
 In the example of a biped or quadruped creature, it is recommended to set a value of 1.0 on the scapulas, shoulders, elbows and knees and an overall value of 0 on the rest of the body.

-    - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure the simulation does not find hard edges as this could create odd looking wrinkles (unless that is something you are looking for!).
+    - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure the simulation does not find hard edges as this could create undesired wrinkles.

 - **Compression Resistance**: Force to correct the edge lengths if the current length is smaller than the rest length.
 A higher value represents higher correction.
 At value 1 the points in the geometry will try to stay as close as possible to their original position.

-    - *Tip*: It may be desirable to leave this map weight to 1 as a starting point and tweak some areas later on as the results of the skin simulation are seen.
+    - *Tip*: To optimize the painting of the weight, flood it to 1.0 as a starting point and tweak some areas later on as the results of the skin simulation are seen.

     - *Tip*: Reducing the value of the weight in some areas will contribute to getting rid of unwanted wrinkles or possible artifacts in the skin.

 - **Stretching Resistance**: Force to correct the edge lengths if the current length is greater than the rest length.
 A higher value represents higher correction.

-    - *Tip*: It may be desirable to leave this map weight to 1 as a starting point and tweak some areas later on as the results of the skin simulation are seen.
+    - *Tip*: To optimize the painting of the weight, flood it to 1.0 as a starting point and tweak some areas later on as the results of the skin simulation are seen.

-    - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure the simulation doesn’t find hard edges as this could create odd wrinkles (unless that is something you are looking for!).
+    - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure the simulation doesn’t find hard edges as this could create undesired wrinkles.

 - **Global Damping**: Set global damping per vertex in the simulated mesh.
 The greater the value per vertex is the more it will attempt to retain its previous position.

 - **Max Sliding Multiplier**: Determines the size of the sliding area per vertex.
 It corresponds to the maximum distance to the closest point on the reference mesh computed on initialization.
 Greater values will allow for greater sliding but will have a greater computational cost.

     - *Tip*: For areas where sliding is not required paint to 0.
-Use values closer to 1 in areas where more sliding freedom is desired.
+Use values closer to 1 in areas where more sliding freedom should be prioritized.

 - **Mass**: Set individual mass values per vertex in the simulated mesh.

 <figure>
   <img src="images/skin_paint_example.png" caption="AdonisFX Paint Tool">
   <figcaption><b>Figure 1</b>: Example of painted weights on the skin of a bear character.
-From left to right: Hard Constraints, Slide Constraints and Soft Constraints.</figcaption>
+From left to right: *Hard Constraints*, *Slide Constraints* and *Soft Constraints*.</figcaption>
 </figure>

 > [!NOTE]